huntercroxall/huntercroxall.github.io/_posts/2023-10-12-first-post.md

-THe information used in this blog post was sourced via the websites noted under each language and CHATGPT
+The information used in this blog post was sourced via the websites noted under each language and CHATGPT